zingolabs/zingo-indexer/docs/internal_spec.md

 Below is a detailed specification for each crate.

-A full specification of the public functionality and RPC services available in Zaino is availabe in [Public API Spec](./sdk_spec.md) and [RPC API Spec](./docs/api_spec.md).
+A full specification of the public functionality and RPC services available in Zaino is availabe in [Cargo Docs](./index.md) and [RPC API Spec](./docs/api_spec.md).

 ## ZainoD